Lee County License Hearing Guide

 How to Prepare

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in South Carolina ALR hearings can significantly increase your chances of success.
-They can help you gather evidence, prepare your case, and represent you at the hearing.
+• Consider Hiring a DUI Attorney: A DUI attorney experienced in South Carolina administrative hearings can help you prepare your case, gather evidence, and represent you at the hearing.

 Possible Outcomes